RaythCo-Creations/raythco-creations.github.io/download-pages/mcworlds/skyblockbe.md

 >
 > * Cave Spiders can now Spawn on the surface, just like normal Spiders.
 > * Withers will no longer suffocate inside blocks.
+> * Axolotl no longer require lush caves for spawning.
+Will now spawn below ground in water.
 >
 > **Crafting Changes**
 >